 - An independent inquiry into alleged police brutality

-- Universal suffrage for the Chief Executive and Legislative Council elections
+- Universal suffrage for the elections of the chief executive and Legislative Council, Hong Kong's parliament.

 What is Hong Kong's status?